ga4gh/data-security/AAI/AAIConnectProfile.md

 2. If the Embedded Token header contains `jku`:

-    1. The token is not treated as an OIDC access token, but validity checks outlined elsewhere in this specification still apply.
+    1. The token is not treated as an access token, but validity checks outlined elsewhere in this specification still apply.

     2. The `exp` must not exceed 30 days after the `iat`.